 (4) Rating or contribution plans, or other means by which group funding during the first five years of operation will generated and the amounts to be generated by the methods proposed for each of the first 5 years of operation.

-(g) The first 12 month budget of the group self-insurer;
+(f) The first 12 month budget of the group self-insurer;

-(h) The names and credit ratings of any anticipated excess insurance coverage carriers, including estimated cost, levels of retention for specific excess insurance, aggregate excess insurance if obtained, and maximum liability levels of each excess policy;
+(g) The names and credit ratings of any anticipated excess insurance coverage carriers, including estimated cost, levels of retention for specific excess insurance, aggregate excess insurance if obtained, and maximum liability levels of each excess policy;

-(i) The company name and name of the person designated as the independent Group Administrator and the company name of the independent third party claims administrator chosen by the Board of Trustees;
+(h) The company name and name of the person designated as the independent Group Administrator and the company name of the independent third party claims administrator chosen by the Board of Trustees;

-(j) A description of safety and loss control services available from the group self-insurer to group members;
+(i) A description of safety and loss control services available from the group self-insurer to group members;

-(k) A description of the underwriting requirements for member selection for the group self-insurer, including a description of any underwriting requirements or restrictions imposed by the specific excess insurance carrier;
+(j) A description of the underwriting requirements for member selection for the group self-insurer, including a description of any underwriting requirements or restrictions imposed by the specific excess insurance carrier;

-(l) The name of the certified public accountant that will prepare annual financial reports for the group self-insurer;
+(k) The name of the certified public accountant that will prepare annual financial reports for the group self-insurer;

-(m) The name and professional actuarial designation of the actuary who will prepare actuarial reports for the group self-insurer, as well as an indication of how frequently actuarial reports will be completed;
+(l) The name and professional actuarial designation of the actuary who will prepare actuarial reports for the group self-insurer, as well as an indication of how frequently actuarial reports will be completed;

-(n) A statement indicating the means by which the group self-insurer will post the required security deposit; and
+(m) A statement indicating the means by which the group self-insurer will post the required security deposit; and

-(o) A statement describing any fidelity insurance coverage and errors and omissions insurance coverage to be maintained by the group self-insurer, and/or by vendors with the group self-insurer named as beneficiary.
+(n) A statement describing any fidelity insurance coverage and errors and omissions insurance coverage to be maintained by the group self-insurer, and/or by vendors with the group self-insurer named as beneficiary.

 Note: Authority cited: Sections 54, 55 and 3702.10, Labor Code.
 Reference: Sections 3700, 3701 and 3702.1, Labor Code.